mick001/Java-Text-Editor/README.md

 ## Installation
 Since this is just the source code you'll need to compile it and then you can run it.
 Of course you'll need Java on your machine.
-You can download a runnable .jar if you want at https://www.dropbox.com/s/e4jhp1w9n1w6pp8/java%20text%20editor.zip?dl=0
+You can download a runnable .jar if you want at [this address](https://www.dropbox.com/s/e4jhp1w9n1w6pp8/java%20text%20editor.zip?dl=0).

 ## Examples
-The program is really simple to use, you can check this article explaining how to use the editor https://firsttimeprogrammer.blogspot.com/2015/03/my-first-serious-java-project.html
+The program is really simple to use, you can check [this article](https://firsttimeprogrammer.blogspot.com/2015/03/my-first-serious-java-project.html) explaining how to use the editor.

 Other articles are available at https://www.firsttimeprogrammer.blogspot.com